 1. Social psychology.
 Unfortunately, the ‘free’ Internet has conditioned people’s minds into a freemium data economy that society is unwilling to pay for valuable information.

-Paradoxically, people are willing to, being forced to really, pay hundreds of thousands of dollars for a few years of college.
-It is an indication of a need, not a proof of a solution.
+Paradoxically, people are willing to, being forced to, pay hundreds of thousands of dollars for a few years of college.
+But this is an indication of a need rather than evidence of a solution.

 But just imagine how much better it would be with the right kind of decentralized education with the right incentive economics.